AI-HELP/sdk-ios-example/README.md

 |:------------- |:---------------|
 |__faqId__|Number of FAQ.
 Open [AIHelp Background](https://aihelp.net/elva) and find the FAQ number of the specified FAQ under the **Robot Frequent Questions** page.
 Note that this FAQID cannot fill in the FAQ number that does not exist in the customer service backstage.|
 |__config__|Custom Dictionary information.
 You can pass specific Tag information using vector elva-tags, see the above coding example.
 Please note that you also need to configure the same tag information in the Web console to make each conversation be correctly tagged.|

+Note:If the FAQ's SelfServiceInterface is configured in the AIHelp background, and the SDK is configured with related parameters, the FAQ will be displayed, and the function menu will be provided in the upper right corner to call the related self-service.

 ![showSingleFAQ](https://github.com/AI-HELP/Docs-Screenshots/blob/master/showSingleFAQ-EN-IOS.jpg "showSingleFAQ")

 **Best Practice：**